-Students begin the nursing program by taking academic, prerequisite courses.
-A separate application is filed to request admission into the clinical portion (upper division) of nursing.
-The College admits students into the upper division of nursing in the spring and fall of each year.
-The deadline for submission of application for admission to the upper division of nursing is June 1st for Fall admission and October 1st for Spring admission.
+Students begin the nursing program by taking core requirement courses.
+A separate application is filed to request assessment into the clinical portion (upper division) of nursing.
+The College assesses students for eligibility for the upper division nursing program in the Spring and Fall of each year.
+The deadline for submission of application for assessment to the upper division program of nursing is June 1st for Fall and October 1st for Spring.
 Late applications are not accepted.
-Only students who have been admitted to Jacksonville State University and who meet eligibility requirements are eligible to apply for admission to upper division nursing.
-Those planning to apply for admission to upper division nursing should contact the Director of Student Services in the College of Nursing well in advance of the application deadline in order to confirm eligibility.
+Only students who have been admitted to Jacksonville State University and who meet eligibility requirements may apply for assessment into the upper division nursing program.
+Those planning to apply for assessment into the upper division nursing program should contact the Director of Student Services in the College of Nursing well in advance of the application deadline in order to confirm eligibility.

-Entry into the upper division of nursing requires completion of all prerequisite courses with a Prerequisite Grade Point Average (GPA) of 2.50 or above and a minimum grade of "C" in each prerequisite course.
-If a course is taken more than one time, all grades earned up to and including the first passing grade of "C" or above are used in the calculation of the Prerequisite GPA.
+Entry into the upper division of nursing requires completion of all core requirement courses with a core requirement Grade Point Average (GPA) of 2.50 or above and a minimum grade of "C" in each core requirement course.
+If a course is taken more than one time, all grades earned up to and including the first passing grade of "C" or above are used in the calculation of the core requirement GPA.
 Once a passing grade of "C" or above has been earned in a course, that course cannot be repeated for a higher grade.
-Students who do not meet the above standards are not eligible to apply for entry to upper division.
-Each student's record will be reviewed as a basis for approval to enter the upper division.
+Students who do not meet the above standards are not eligible to apply for Assessment into upper division.
+Each student's record will be assessed for completion of core requirements and as a basis for approval to enter the upper division.
 The review process may include a personal interview with the candidate, a background check, contact with personal references, and, if the student has been enrolled in other nursing programs, contact with previous nursing faculty.
-The admission process may also include evaluation of essential academic skills and critical thinking.
-Students admitted Fall 2014 and thereafter must have a current ACT score (within 5 years).
+The assessment process may also include evaluation of essential academic skills and critical thinking.
+Students admitted to the University Fall 2014 and thereafter must have a current ACT score (within 5 years).
 Students who have English as a second language must present a minimum score on the TOEFL (Test of English as a Foreign Language) exam taken within four years.
-To be eligible to apply for admission to upper division, minimum scores are: 560 for TOEFL Written (paper based), 220 for TOEFL CBT (computer based), or 83 for iBT (internet based).
+To be eligible for assessment into upper division, minimum scores are: 560 for TOEFL Written (paper based), 220 for TOEFL CBT (computer based), or 83 for iBT (internet based).
 Students native to countries where English is a commonly used language and/or those who have been living in a country for many years where English is a primary spoken language may request a waiver of this requirement.
 A student who has been enrolled in any upper division nursing program (RN or LPN) and was unsuccessful in progressing satisfactorily in that program is not eligible to apply.
 The College of Nursing reserves the right to limit the number of students enrolled in nursing courses in order to make the most effective use of the educational resources available.
-Because of limited resources, admission to the program is competitive; all students who qualify may not be admitted.
+Because of limited resources, eligibility for the program is competitive; all students who qualify may not be selected.
 Students must comply with all College of Nursing policies for entrance into and continuation in the nursing program, which include but are not limited to, a clear criminal background check and drug screen.